Ronald Millar: Background

+Career

-After attending Charterhouse School, Millar studied at King's College, Cambridge for a year before joining the Royal Navy in 1940, during the Second World War.
-He established himself as a playwright after the war and, between 1948 and 1954, lived in Hollywood, where he wrote scripts for MGM.
+He established himself as a playwright after the war and, between 1948 and 1954, worked in Hollywood, writing scripts for MGM.
 These included The Miniver Story and Scaramouche, both with George Froeschel.

-On his return to Britain, he successfully adapted several C. P. Snow novelsand, in 1967, William Clark's novel Number 10 – for the stage.
+On his return to Britain, he successfully adapted several C. P. Snow novels, The Affair, The New Men and The Masters.
+In 1967 he adapted William Clark's novel Number 10 – for the stage.
 He also wrote the book and lyrics for the musical Robert and Elizabeth.

-Millar acted as speechwriter for three British prime ministers, including Margaret Thatcher for whom he wrote the line "The lady's not for turning".
-He was knighted after Thatcher became Prime Minister in 1979.
-He wrote the line, Where there is discord, let us bring harmony, which was one of her promises on arrival at 10 Downing Street.
+He was deputy chairman of the Theatre Royal Haymarket from 1977 until his death.